DataTig/DataTig/docs/reference/output-database-structure.rst

 When run, a database is created with all the details of the site and the data.
 This page describes the structure of that database.

+Sometimes the id of a DataTig type or field is used in a database table or column name.
+In these cases, it is followed by 3 underscores (`___`).
+This clearly separates the 2 parts and avoids potential name clashes.

 Table `type`
 ~~~~~~~~~~~~